lczub/robotframework-magik/README.md

 ------------

-Provides [Robot Framework] high level keywords for automated testing [Smallworld Magik] images and Python scripts to start and stop Smallworld Images with a remote_cli.
+Provides [Robot Framework] high level keywords for automated testing [Smallworld Magik] images / sessions and Python scripts to start and stop Smallworld Images with a remote_cli.

 The Robot Magik keywords *robot_magik_base.txt* uses the [TelnetLibrary] to send commands to Magik images and read there response.
-*   Precondition is, that the Magik image must have started a remote_cli.
+*   Precondition is, that the Magik image or session must have started a remote_cli.
+    See library *RobotMagikLauncher.py* or script *robot_start_magik_image.py*
 *   Details, how to start a remote_cli manually and which keywords exists, see [Keyword Documentation robot_magik_base].
+*   Use library *RobotMagikLauncher.py* to start an image or session directly inside the robot test suite (for example as setup )
-*   Use the Python script *resources/scripts/robot_start_magik_image.py* to start automatically an image with a remote_cli
+*   or use the Python script *resources/scripts/robot_start_magik_image.py* to start automatically an image with a remote_cli outside the robot test

 The Robot Magik keywords *robot_magik_dsview.txt* defines additional keywords for testing Smallworld ds_views, ds_collections and rwo records.
 *   see [Keyword Documentation robot_magik_dsview].

+The Robot Magik library *RobotMagikLauncher.py* defines keyword to start and stop Magik images (SW4.x) or sessions (SW5.x) directly inside a robot test suite
+*   see [Keyword Documentation RobotMagikLauncher].

 The Python script *robot_start_magik_image.py*
 *   starts a Smallworld Magik image via the gis.exe launcher program on Windows